-If you’re a business owner in almost any niche, you need a Pinterest profile.
+If you’re a business owner in a Pinterest-friendly, women’s interest niche, you need a Pinterest profile.
 But not just any profile.
 If you’re looking to create an awesome Pinterest profile for your blog or brand, then you need to set yourself up for success.

 After all, Pinterest has over 200 million monthly users and has the power to bring you thousands of pageviews.